logomonicLearning/osi-model/layers/1_physicalLayer.md

-- <em>Bit stream</em>:The DPU of the physical layer is bits transmitted as electrical impulses through a medium such as copper wire.
+- <b>Bit stream</b>:The PDU of the physical layer is bits transmitted as electrical impulses through a medium such as copper wire.
-- Computer Network: Local Area network, Wide Area network, Personal Area Network
+- <b>Computer Network</b>: Local Area network, Wide Area network, Personal Area Network
-- Network Topology: Describe how networks are configured.
+- <b>Network Topology</b>: Describe how networks are configured.
 Networks can be configured in various ways such as: Star; ring; bus; mesh.
-- Network Architecture: Describes the relationship between hosts on a network.
+- <b>Network Architecture</b>: Describes the relationship between hosts on a network.
 They can either be peer-to-peer or client-server
-- Network Access Point (NAP): a device used by a host machine to access the network
+- <b>Network Access Point (NAP)</b>: a device used by a host machine to access the network
-- fault tolerance: a networks capacity to remain functional as a result of faults in the network. some topologies such as mesh are more fault tolerant than others such as bus.
+- <b>fault tolerance</b>: a networks capacity to remain functional as a result of faults in the network. some topologies such as mesh are more fault tolerant than others such as bus.
-- links transmission capacity: the speed at which data can be transmitted over a network, usually measured in bits/second.
+- <b>links transmission capacity</b>: the speed at which data can be transmitted over a network, usually measured in bits/second.
-- Switching: Describes how network devices deliver data over a network.
+- <b>Switching</b>: Describes how network devices deliver data over a network.
 Circuit Switching is stable, whereas Packet Switching is more flexible

 ---